chenr2/ewcg/README.md

 1. Delete the CloudFormation stack.
 This empties the tables.
 Then run `sam/deploy.sh`
 1. Run `python 2_parse_squads.py`.
 This takes a super long time.
 1. Remember to update the API GW endpoint
+1. `npm run start`

 TODO: measure who has a zylo

 TODO: any way for the website to filter by p2 and p3

+TODO: any way to toggle people locally from one side to the other?

 TODO: the upload to dynamodb in `2_parse_squads.py` needs to send up in batches. otherwise it takes forever